Skip to main content

 Intermediate

-When the body’s remains active over long periods, the elevated levels of cortisol begin to exert a disruptive influence on other critical hormonal systems.
+When the body’s stress response remains active over long periods, the elevated levels of cortisol begin to exert a disruptive influence on other critical hormonal systems.
 This process is one of systemic interference, where the persistent alarm signal from the HPA axis overrides or alters the nuanced communications of other endocrine pathways.

 How Does Stress Affect Reproductive Hormones?